 FELLOWSHIPS & AWARDS

-The Centre for Comparative Literature guarantees financial support packages to eligible PhD students of at least $16,750 plus tuition and fees per year for four and a half years.
-MA students are guaranteed half of this funding package.
+The Centre for Comparative Literature provides a base funding package to PhD students of at least $16,750, plus tuition and fees, per year for four and a half years.
+MA students receive half of this funding package.
 International (“visa”) students will be provided with additional funding to cover the international fee differential and UHIP (Health Insurance).
 This funding package may be made up from a variety of sources including external awards such as SSHRC, OGS, CIHR or NSERC scholarships, research assistantships, teaching assistantships and other U of T funding.

 THE ONTARIO GRADUATE SCHOLARSHIP (OGS)

 The Ontario Graduate Scholarship (OGS) program encourages excellence in graduate studies at the master’s and doctoral levels.
 An Ontario Graduate Scholarship is awarded for one academic year, which may consist of two or three consecutive terms.
 The value of the OGS is $5,000 per term.
 Thus, you may receive $10,000 for two consecutive terms or $15,000 for three consecutive terms.
 One-term awards are not granted.
 The province of Ontario contributes two-thirds of this amount and the university provides one-third.

 A total of 2,000 scholarships will be awarded annually.
 Of these, 60 scholarships will be awarded to students who have received a temporary resident visa as a member of the student class under the Immigration and Refugee Protection Act (Canada) (Referred to as “Temporary Resident Visa Student Class” in this document).

 SOCIAL SCIENCES AND HUMANITIES RESEARCH COUNCIL OF CANADA